eclipse-sprotty/sprotty-website/hugo/content/docs/overview.md

 `Command`s describe the behavior of their corresponding [`Action`](#action).
 They have the typical methods `execute()`, `undo()`and `redo()`, each of which take the current model and a command execution context as parameter, and return the new model or a promise for it.
 The latter serves to chain asynchronous commands such as animations.

 ### SModel (SprottyModel)
 The diagram is stored in an internal model called `SModel`.
 The root of the diagram is always an instance of `SModelRoot` and holds an index of the model to allow fast lookup of elements by ID.
 All elements of a diagram inherit `SModelElement` which has a unique ID and a mandatory type referring to its [`View`](#view).
 The model elements are organized in a tree derived from the `children` and `parent` properties of each `SModelElement`.
 It can be useful to introduce domain-specific information into the `SModel`.
-This can be achieved via creating new element classes that inherits from any related `SModelElement`.
+This can be achieved via creating new element classes that inherit from any related `SModelElement`.

 {{< mermaid class="text-center">}}
 flowchart BT;